 How to Read and Understand an Roofing Insurance Claim Summary

 If you have filed your first property claim, you may be feeling a bit intimidated by trying to interpret your claim summary, or insurance loss statement.
 I remember a few years back spending time explaining a claim summary to one of our clients who was an actual rocket scientist!
 While it is not rocket science, it is unfamiliar to most of us initially, so I would love to attempt to make it a little simpler for you.
+Please click here to view one of our YouTube videos.

 A claim summary is an insurance adjuster’s estimate of the expected cost to repair your damages.
 In this blog I will only address a property claim, not automobile claims.
 It may be easier to address the general aspects first with increasing attention to specifics.